 Gildengate House sits nearby like a giant hollowed out brick, remediated by being used as a sort of Artists’ studio layer cake for the last few years.
 When it was built was probably the last time the word “oblong” was used without somebody giggling and saying “rectangle” under their breath.
 It is a series of oblongs joined together with mortar, and bad windows.
 If you get up really close, you can hear the ghosts of the building contractors chuckling quietly to themselves.
 In Dante’s inferno, there’s a special Canto for 60’s architects, I’d like to think it has something to do with counting money and emperors new clothes, but I’m sure it is actually more to do with symbols of hope and a new future, it’s easy to sneer when your only real viewpoint is something now with 50 years worth of bird shit stuck to it.

 I’ve got mixed feelings about the whole complex; my dad worked here after he left the RAF, we relocated to the Mile Cross in 1968 and then moved out into North Norfolk in 1970, he commuted to Sovereign House until 1979 when he retired from his job as a bean-counter.
 Anglia Square and Sovereign House live large in my mind from the 1970s, it always featured in visits to Norwich when I was a child, We’d quite often park in his allocated space at St Augustine’s Swiiming Pool Car Park and go shopping via Anglia Square, or we’d come shopping in Magdalen Street and go to the Castle Museum or the Bridewell or Strangers Hall, maybe the Noverre or the ABC and go and meet him outside, watching him coming down the spiral stairs next to the flyover, fag in mouth below his grey moustache, cap pulled down over his oiled back hair, the rigid tie and pressed trousers of a man who’d spent years spitting and polishing in the forces.
 When he left he was given a pair of binoculars and a book on birds, he’d always liked birds, and that was the end of his working life.
-Four years later the fags and bacon got him and I got the binoculars and the by then well-thumbed book.
+Four years later the fags and bacon got him, I got the binoculars and the by then well-thumbed book.

-In 2012 by arrangement with the management company a group of us; a mixture of social historians and photographers were allowed access to the building twice once on a recce and a second time with a guide Reg Walker, the spritely amiable head honcho at HMSOldies, So we toured the inside of what is now basically a ruin and were given a fairly comprensive rundown of what each bit did and who was where doing what; from the tiled old entryway through the bar and up through the rubble and shattered remains of offices, past open lift doors and messaging systems, heating rooms and studios all damaged by vandals and nature’s incremental creep.
+In 2012, by arrangement with the management company, a group of us; a mixture of social historians and photographers were allowed access to the building twice once on a recce and a second time with a guide Reg Walker, the spiritedly amiable head honcho at HMSOldies, So we toured the inside of what is now basically a ruin and were given a fairly comprehensive rundown of what each bit did and who was where doing what; from the tiled old entryway through the bar and up through the rubble and shattered remains of offices, past open lift doors and messaging systems, heating rooms and studios all damaged by vandals and nature’s incremental creep.
 Carpets of moss and grass grow on the East wing carpets as water has infiltrated through from the cracked roof.
-There’s firearms damage and empty cartridge cases, Smoke grenade pins, doors off their hinges from Police training, upturned chairs, desks and papers everywhere, walls with holes in big enough to step through.
+There’s firearms damage and empty cartridge cases, Smoke grenade pins, boot prints on things, doors off their hinges from Police training, upturned chairs, desks and papers everywhere, walls with holes in big enough to step through.

 The cafeteria on the top floor a series of puddles and dead pigeons with extractor fans rattling in the wind.
 You alternate between light and darkness as you walk.
 The climate controlled computer rooms have obviously housed a few people judging by the discarded tins and the smell.
 The cellars which still house the state of the art electronic filing system contain a shallow lake and endless sheets of paper in the dripping darkness.
 It’s a strange old place; when you hear Reg list the names of who worked here, who sat where, who filled in orders and sent papers up and down the dumb waiters, describe the hustle and bustle of the place, the trips to the Sovereign Pub on the corner of Cherry Lane (more recently Richer Sounds) or the Plasterers for a few pints and cheap curry at lunchtime it’s kind of sad that the hulk and it’s memory are dissipating, the only guardians left are Reg and his cohorts, collecting, filing and collating still.
 By far the strangest moment for me was standing in my dad’s old office, now without any internal walls the carpet covered in fragments of plasterboard, looking out across the flyover at a drizzly city as he would have done 40 years before when this was all new, a building that expressed hope for a city that was on the brink of something.

 You can view more photographs of the inside here.